Chapter 1 : an introduction, a party and the beginnings of a plan

 She scanned two packets through the bleeping machine and put them in a tiny paper bag.
 I paid, and she handed them to me, showing her gums with her smile.

-“I don’t see why you don’t just Obliviate her,” Dom says, taking a sip of her black coffee.
+“I don’t see why you don’t just Obliviate her,” Dom says, taking a sip of her black coffee once we were outside.

-“Because I can nick them,” I said.
-“It’s good practice!”
-I twirled the third packet between my fingers.
+“Because I can nick them,” I said, twirling the third packet between my fingers.

 Lily smiled smugly.
-“But Dom wasn’t there and Vic won’t be drinking, so really you only needed two packets.”
+“But Dom wasn’t there and Vic wasn’t drinking, so really you only needed two packets.”

 “Who’s the new boyfriend anyway?” asked Lily, carefully checking the road before she crossed it.
 She’s so cautious, I reckon she mentally does risk assessments before she gets up.